Blundell Park: Freeman Street / East Marsh / Grimsby Fish Dock

 In October 2018 the council indicated a preference for Freeman Street and the East Marsh to be used as a new location for a new stadium as part of a major regeneration project of this part of the town.
 Advantages of this site include extensive regeneration of the area and the use of a brownfield site but disadvantages include parking and transport as the new stadium would be within the town itself.

 Talk of using the fish docks as a site for a new stadium has increased since July 2019.
 Advantages of this site are the use of the underused but iconic docks which could be directly incorporated into the design and ample scope for parking and transport links.
 Disadvantages include the potential cost of filling in the docks and land decontamination.
 The 2019 General Election produced a Conservative victory in the Great Grimsby Constituency and this may have a significant effect on the stadium plans.
 As government policy is to support the creation of Free Ports there is an opportunity for the town to attract more inward investment and for the ports to grow.
 This would make the fish docks site less desirable as it could limit the regeneration of the port and the revitalisation of the fishing industry.
 Nevertheless, a consortium looking to take ownership of the club has continued to pursue the concept of a stadium on the fish dock site.

-At the end of December 2019 the leader of the council stated that regeneration of the Freeman Street area with a new stadium on it was "top of his wish list for 2020", however in March 2020 all football was suspended as a result of the COVID-19 pandemic and the Chairman of the club declared that the new stadium was now "bottom on our list of priorities".
+At the end of December 2019 the leader of the council stated that regeneration of the Freeman Street area with a new stadium on it was "top of his wish list for 2020", however in March 2020 all football was suspended as a result of the COVID-19 pandemic and the chairman of the club declared that the new stadium was now "bottom on our list of priorities".

+In March 2023 the leader of the council stated that the football club was no longer pursuing the Freeman Street area as the site of a new stadium and that the club was prioritising making improvements to Blundell Park.